Skip to content

 In the 1970's it was found in two places: Tanzania & Tiffanys

-Shortly after its discovery in Tanzania, it was brought into the limelight by Tiffany & Co, known for its investment in unusual new and colourful gems.
-They changed the name from an unfavourable "Blue Zoisite" which sounded too much like "suicide" to "Tanzanite" after its country of origin and a new covetable jewellery gemstone had arrived.
+Shortly after its discovery, Tanzanite was brought into the international spotlight by Tiffany & Co., a house known for its early investment in unusual and colourful gemstones.
+They renamed the stone from the unfavourable “Blue Zoisite” — which sounded uncomfortably close to “suicide” — to “Tanzanite”, honouring its country of origin.
+A new covetable gemstone was born.

-Tiffany began using it in its designs 1968 shortly after its discovery – the first jeweller in the world to do so and had the sole rights to marketing the gemstone for the first ten years.
-Its introduction in its 1970's advertisement above as “The loveliest blue gemstone discovered in over 2,000 years", Tiffany's firmly established Tanzanite as one of the most sought after blue gemstones.
+Tiffany began using Tanzanite in its designs in 1968, becoming the first jeweller in the world to do so, and held exclusive marketing rights for the first ten years.
+Their 1970s advertising famously described it as “the loveliest blue gemstone discovered in over 2,000 years”, firmly establishing Tanzanite as one of the most sought-after blue gemstones of the modern era.

-Its popularity was given a further boost in 2002 when the International Gem Society added Tanzanite to its other December stones, turquoise and blue zircon.
-It was the first birthstone added to their list since 1912.
+Its popularity received another boost in 2002, when the International Gem Society added Tanzanite to the December birthstone list alongside turquoise and blue zircon — the first addition since 1912.

 before and after heat treatment tanzanite